rosemutai/Art-exhibition-app/README.md

  -->
 ### Setup

-Go to github and find the repository with Javscript-conference-app Click on code and copy then go to your gitbash cli on your computer Clone this repository to your desired folder
+Go to github and find the repository with Art-exhibition-app Click on code and copy then go to your gitbash cli on your computer Clone this repository to your desired folder

 <!--